George W. Christians

-George William Christians (5 August 1888 – June 1983) was an American engineer in Chattanooga, Tennessee, who lost a fortune in the Wall Street Crash of 1929 and afterwards launched a "paper and ink" campaign for a "revolution for economic liberty" in the United States.
+George William Christians (August 5, 1888 – June 27, 1983) was an American engineer in Chattanooga, Tennessee, who lost a fortune in the Wall Street crash of 1929 and afterwards launched a "paper and ink" campaign for a "revolution for economic liberty" in the United States.

-He deliberately adopted extreme and sometimes contradictory political positions in order to publicize his economic ideas.
+Christians deliberately adopted extreme and sometimes contradictory political positions in order to publicize his economic ideas.
 He founded the American Reds and then changed their name to the American Fascists when fascism began to rise.
 He also founded the Crusader White Shirts, an organization that allied itself with fascist causes.
 He defended the Nazi Oscar C. Pfaus, and the American Jewish press spoke of him in the same breath as American anti-Semites; but the journalist John Roy Carlson, who spent years undercover in the American right, wrote that Christians was anti-Catholic but not anti-Semitic.
+In 1938, Christians described himself as so "red" (communist) that he made Russian "reds" look yellow, and planned a new American revolution for a visit by President Roosevelt to Chattanooga, which would take place under cover of darkness and during which his men would raise the red flag from the city courthouse.

-In 1938, he described himself as so "red" (communist) that he made Russian "reds" look yellow, and planned a new American revolution for a visit by President Roosevelt to Chattanooga, which would take place under cover of darkness and during which his men would raise the red flag from the city courthouse.
+Christians was arrested in 1942, after the United States entered World War II, and charged with sending seditious material to officers of the U.S. Army.
+He was convicted in the first trial of its kind during the war and sentenced to five years in prison, with a recommendation by the judge that he not be released until after the war was over.

-He was arrested in 1942, after the United States entered World War II, and charged with sending seditious material to officers of the U.S. Army.
-He was convicted in the first trial of its kind during the war and sentenced to five years in prison with a recommendation by the judge that he not be released until after the war was over.
-From his jail cell, he repudiated his methods but not his beliefs.
+From his jail cell, Christians repudiated his methods but not his beliefs.

 Early life

-George Christians was born in Eldred, New York, on 5 August 1888, to a Dutch father and a mother from New York.
+George Christians was born in Eldred, New York, on 5 August 1888, to a German father and a Dutch mother from New York.
 He received a technical education at the Brooklyn Polytechnic Institute.
 In 1916, he married Marie L. Stokes in Hamilton, Tennessee.

-In 1917, he was resident in Chattanooga, Tennessee, when he was drafted into the U.S. Army.
+In 1917, Christians was resident in Chattanooga, Tennessee, when he was drafted into the U.S. Army.
 His draft documents recorded his occupation as construction manager and that he had served as private in the field artillery of the National Guard in New York.
 However, the 1930 census does not record him as having served in World War I, and he later declined to say where he was during the conflict.

 Business career

 Christians was the owner of the American Asphalt Grouting Company, a firm that owned a process that stopped dams from leaking.
-He made a fortune from the business but lost about $200,000 in the Wall Street Crash of 1929 and in 1930 was working as an electrical engineer.
+He made a fortune from the business but lost about $200,000 in the Wall Street crash of 1929 and in 1930 was working as an electrical engineer.
 As a result of the loss of his fortune, he became a campaigner for economic reform and developed a philosophy based on "human effort instead of gold" that encompassed the abolition of the gold standard, the repudiation of the national debt, and a refusal to pay taxes.